 - T: Let's use a digital scale to measure the weight of Table 1's supply box.
 (Model weighing.) - T: It weighs about 2 kilograms.
 Talk with your partner.
-Is it reasonable to suppose that the supply boxes at each table weigh about 2 kilograms? - S: No, because ours has more crayons than Table 1's. \rightarrow But it's not very many crayons, and they don't weigh very much.
-Besides, the teacher said about 2 kilograms. \rightarrow It's reasonable because they are the same hey, and they all have almost the system things in them.
+Is it reasonable to suppose that the supply boxes at each table weigh about 2 kilograms? - S: No, because ours has more crayons than Table 1's. → But it's not very many crayons, and they don't weigh very much.
+Besides, the teacher said about 2 kilograms. → It's reasonable because they are the same box, and they all have almost the exact same things in them. - T: How are we using a simplifying strategy by supposing that each of the boxes weighs about 2 kilograms? - S: It's simpler because we don't have to weigh everything.